gatewayd-io/docs/pages/getting-started/03-running-gatewayd.md

 3. Install GatewayD and the cache plugin.
 4. Configure and start GatewayD.
 5. Test your setup with [`psql`](https://www.postgresql.org/docs/current/app-psql.html) or any other PostgreSQL client or driver.
+6. Clean up.

+**🗒️ Note**
 For demo purposes, we'll use Docker to start the databases.
+Also, you can skip step one if you already have a database up and running.

 ## 1. Start your PostgreSQL database